n1yxz/NVIDIA_Jetbot_Road_Following_Collision_Avoidance/README.md

   - Mean: `[0.485, 0.456, 0.406]`
   - Std: `[0.229, 0.224, 0.225]`
 - Models must be converted to TensorRT format (`.pth`) before use.
+-

 ---

-## 🧪 Examples

-To be added — you can share example images or short video/GIFs showing JetBot navigating a track and avoiding obstacles.

----

 ## 🛠️ Troubleshooting

 - **Model Not Found**: Ensure `.pth` model files are in the same directory as the notebook.
-- **Camera Not Working**: Restart the notebook or check camera initialization code.
+- **Camera Not Working**: Restart the notebook or check the camera initialization code.
 - **JetBot Not Moving**: Check motor calibration and ensure it's on a flat surface.

 ---